-Kate Storm is COSI's Director of Strategic Initiatives, overseeing the planning and development of exhibits, programs, and events for COSI's Technology & Innovation strategic area of focus.
+Kate Storm is COSI's Director of Theaters, overseeing the Planetarium and the National Geographic Giant Screen Theater.
 Favorite things: the Maker movement, digital animation, astronomy, and high ropes courses.

 Next Tuesday, August 19 from 3-5 p.m., COSI and OSU's Center for Cosmology and AstroParticle Physics will host scientists talking about the biggest thing in the universe - the cosmic web.
 Scientists from the US, UK, Netherlands, France, Italy, South Korea, Ecuador, and Argentina will share this big picture view of our universe.
 Hands-on activities include making "the universe in a coffee cup," creating a cosmic web with origami, and a make-your-own universe with clay.